ianmilliken/mpc/site/content/work/sundale-case-study.md

   - service: Sales Advice
 solution:
   body: >-
-    Following strategy meetings run by MPC, Sundale were eager to engage our services to streamline their digital marketing practice and customer nurturing processes.
+    Following strategy meetings run by Marketplace, Sundale were eager to engage our services to streamline their digital marketing practice and customer nurturing processes.

     We developed a digital marketing strategy within budget and the designated timeline to deliver a modern, easy to replicate platform which formed a new foundation for Sundale’s websites.
 The website maintained Sundale’s brand guidelines and complimented the new community.

-    For the Christmas event, MPC wrote, designed and submitted a targeted press and flyer campaign to maximise awareness in a short amount of time.
-MPC also coordinated the event running in conjunction with a consultant from Sundale.
+    For the Christmas event, Marketplace wrote, designed and submitted a targeted press and flyer campaign to maximise awareness in a short amount of time.
+Marketplace also coordinated the event running in conjunction with a consultant from Sundale.
 results:
   body: >-
-    MPC continues to work with Sundale who have requested our assistance on a second website and event.
+    Marketplace continues to work with Sundale who have requested our assistance on a second website and event.
   key_results:
     - big_text: 60 sales leads
       supportive_text: To the local Christmas Event